explosion/prodigy-openai-recipes/openai-ner/README.md

 The flagged example will be automatically picked up and added to the examples that are sent to the OpenAI API as part of the prompt.
-Note that because Prodigy batches these requests, the prompt will be updated with a slight delay, when the next batch of prompts will be sent to OpenAI.
+Note that because Prodigy batches these requests, the prompt will be updated with a slight delay, after the next batch of prompts is sent to OpenAI.
 You can experiment with making the batch size (`--batch-size` or `-b`) smaller to have the change come into effect sooner, but this might negatively impact the speed of the annotation workflow.